Carriewenyangyang/scalable-data-science-project-group/client-deployment/README.md

 - `deployClients.py`: Script to automate the deployment process.
 - `getData.py`: Script to fetch Google Drive data tokens which is used in the deployment
-- `README.md`: This file, providing an overview and instructions.

 ## Prerequisites